Texas Southern Tigers

 The Texas Southern Tigers represent Texas Southern University in Houston, Texas, in intercollegiate athletics.
-They field sixteen teams including men and women's basketball, cross country, golf, and track and field; women's-only bowling, soccer, softball, tennis, and volleyball; and men's-only baseball and football.
+They field sixteen teams including men's and women's basketball, cross country, golf, and track and field; women's-only bowling, soccer, softball, tennis, and volleyball; and men's-only baseball and football.
 The Tigers compete in the NCAA Division I and are members of the Southwestern Athletic Conference.

 Sports sponsored

 Baseball

 The baseball program's first season was 1965, and it has been a member of the NCAA Division I Southwestern Athletic Conference since the start of the 1999 season.
 Its home venue is MacGregor Park, owned by the city of Houston.
 The program has appeared in 5 NCAA Tournaments.
-It has won five conference tournament championships and no regular season conference titles.
+It has won five conference tournament championships and no regular-season conference titles.

 Men's basketball

 The men’s basketball program has appeared in ten NCAA Tournaments, the most in the conference.
 Their combined record is 3–10, tying them with Alcorn State for the most wins by a SWAC school in the tournament.